“Whole year we waiting, and we anticipating…..#WaitingontheStage”

 Real Vibes & Music

-Leading up to the holiday events there’s a wide variety of “pre-carnival” fetes with lots of different themes.
+Leading up to the holiday events there are a wide variety of “pre-carnival” fetes with lots of different themes.
 However for me, my most anticipated weekend is the one right before the holiday.
 I shouldn’t even say “weekend” because it technically starts from the Sunday to Tuesday; not sure what happens on Friday/Saturday but ISSA NO.

 I was born in dis land, I go die in dis land…..NOBODOY go run me

 Sunday morning I started things off with Breakfast Fete – the ultimate all-inclusive fete.
 Slated from 4a.m to 4p..m. this fete covers all your needs; from premium drinks, mojitos, Antiguan breakfast, lunch (catered food), BBQ pork, Fish, Ital, kfc, crab, slushies, fresh coconut water, bun & cheese and the list goes on, what more could you want?

 There were also a variety of performances from local as well as regional artistes, singing both calypso and soca music.
 To end the day we had a special performance by the Original Burning Flames, Antigua’s #1 Jam band.

 P.S I didn’t leave this fete till after 5 p.m being there since 7:30 a.m. *because of makeup, but it could have been 5 a.m.*